Ontario Home Builders’ Association Personal Information Protection Policy

 - In an emergency that threatens an individual’s life, health, or personal security;

 - When the personal information is available from a public source (e.g., a telephone directory or the Internet);

 - When OHBA requires legal advice from a lawyer;

 - For the purposes of collecting a debt;

 - To investigate an anticipated breach of an agreement or a contravention of law

 - Limiting Collection

-OHBA limits the collection of personal information for the aforementioned purposes and use, and does not collect personal information indiscriminately.
-Both the amount and the type of information OHBA collects is limited to that which is necessary to fulfil the general purposes.
+OHBA limits the collection of personal information for the aforementioned purposes and use and does not collect personal information indiscriminately.
+Both the amount and the type of information OHBA collects are limited to that which is necessary to fulfil the general purposes.

 OHBA monitors website traffic patterns, site usage, and related digital information (social media, email) in order to optimize OHBA’s online services.
 This information may also be used for statistical analysis and may be provided to third parties, but this does not include any identifiable personal information.

 - Limiting Use, Disclosure and Retention